phonopy/phelel/doc/velph-subcommands.md

 #### `velph transport plot eigenvalues`

-The following command opens a graphical window that displays eigenvalues in the Brillouin zone with non-zero and non-one occupations.
-These eigenvalues are obtained from `vaspout.h5`, and their occupations are computed based on the temperature and Fermi level specified through the command options.
+The following command opens a graphical window to display eigenvalues in the Brillouin zone with occupations that are neither zero nor one.
+By default, these eigenvalues are extracted from the `transport/vaspout.h5` file unless a different file is specified as the first argument.
+Their occupations are determined based on the temperature and Fermi level set through the command-line options.

 ```bash
 % velph transport plot eigenvalues